-- By taxi: Malta’s white taxis are the ones that are legally allowed to pick you up of the street.
+- By taxi: Malta’s white taxis are the ones that are legally allowed to pick you up off the street.
 They have meters that are for the most part ignored, figure around €15 for a short trip and around €35 for a trip across the island.

 - By bike: Renting a bike to get around Malta is not too common but it doesn’t cost much to do so and it offers you plenty of flexibility to explore.
 There are plenty of bike rental shops all over the island but you can always book one online beforehand so that you don’t get disappointed.
-To rent a bike or a scooter get a quote here.

 - By ferry: There are ferries that run between Valletta to the Three Cities, between Valletta and Sliema and between Cirkewwa on Malta Island and Mgarr on Gozo Island.
 The ferry to Gozo takes around 45 minutes and costs around €4.65.
 There are also several irregular ferry services to Comino.